 Moving beyond ‘Likes’

-The most commonly reported social media metric is the total number of Likes or Followers achieved.
+The most commonly evaluation social media metric reported on is the total number of Likes or Followers achieved.

 Graphs showing the changes in the number of followers are often used to indicate that progress continues to be made.
 However, tracking Likes or Followers alone does not give an accurate view of how the individual social media account or network is performing.